Extracted from Annual Report 2017

-I am honoured to present you the annual report for InnoTek Limited ("InnoTek" or the "Group") for the financial year ended 31 December 2016 ("FY2016").
-This report represents the scorecard in the first full financial year since my dual appointment on 2 November 2015 as the Executive Director of InnoTek and as Chief Executive Officer of Mansfield Manufacturing Company Limited ("Mansfield"), the Group's main operating subsidiary.
+I am pleased to present the annual report for InnoTek Limited ("InnoTek" or the "Group") for the financial year ended 31 December 2017 ("FY'17").
+It has been almost two years since I joined the Board as Executive Director and Chief Executive Officer of Mansfield Manufacturing Company Limited ("Mansfield"), InnoTek's main operating subsidiary.

 As shareholders are aware, I was re-designated as Group Chief Executive Officer in March 2017 to better reflect my role in leading the team through the arduous journey of restructuring and stabilising our core business.
 We worked with management and employees to improve cash flows, customer engagement and operational efficiencies, even as we strengthened our product offerings through employees training and technological innovation.

 These tough measures were essential for us to stay profitable and competitive at a time when customers across all our business segments – office automation ("OA"), TV and automotive – are cutting costs.
 I am grateful to the InnoTek family for their support and resilience through this transformative period.While it has not been an easy road, we are now poised to recognise the fruits of our labour in FY'18 and beyond.